LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 ---

 > [!IMPORTANT]
-> All this tests were done in Termux (NOT in proot-distro) and a XFCE4 desktop.
+> The following tests were done in Termux (NOT in proot-distro) and a XFCE4 desktop.

 <table>
   <thead>